riegel/Route/README.md

 Introducing Route
 -----------------
-These two albeit contrived examples illustrate that it is desirable to have URL's that are easy to remember and easy to bookmark, oh and also search engine friendly.
+This examples illustrates that it is desirable to have URL's that are easy to remember and easy to bookmark, oh and also search engine friendly.

 Route provides HTML/OS powered websites a framework to keep URL's simple.
 This is oftentimes reffered to as a Model View Contoller or MVC.